ICanBoogie/ICanBoogie/README.md

 ## Multi-site support

-ICanBoogie has built-in multi-site support and can be configured for different domains.
+ICanBoogie has built-in multi-site support and can be configured for different domains or environments.
 Even if you are dealing with only one domain, this feature can be used to provide different configuration for the "dev", "stage", and "production" versions of a same application.